lizardll/ScalaBFS/README.md

 ## Organization

 The code for ScalaBFS using Chisel language is located in src/ directory.
-Vitis project is located in ScalaBFS-proj/ directory after unpacked.
+Vitis project is located in ScalaBFS-proj/ directory after deployment.
 Graph data processing files are provided in preprocess/ directory.

 ## Prerequisites